 Governments and businesses can play a major role in supporting the transition to a zero-carbon transportation system by transitioning their own car, truck and bus fleets to EVs.
 WRI works with cities around the world to support the deployment of EVs, including buses, where electrification can provide significant health, climate and resilience benefits.
 WRI provides policy recommendations as to how Congress can scale up programs to electrify school buses, support healthy communities and create jobs.

 - Report: How to Enable Electric Bus Adoption in Cities Worldwide, Barriers to Adopting Electric Buses

-- Report: Manufacturing Electric School and Transit Buses: Creating Jobs & Economic Growth
+- Expert Note: Manufacturing Electric School and Transit Buses: Creating Jobs & Economic Growth

-- Brief: Public Transit and Transportation Infrastructure – Creating Jobs and Supporting Transit Across the United States
+- Expert Note: Public Transit and Transportation Infrastructure – Creating Jobs and Supporting Transit Across the United States